A Note on Language

 Suggested Tech Safety Strategies

-- Report the image to the social media company
+- Help them report the image to the social media platform or website where it was shared.

-- The sharing of intimate images without consent is against the law and help can be sought from a legal advocate, lawyer, or police.
+- Let them know that sharing intimate images without consent is illegal.
+They can consider speaking with a legal advocate, lawyer, or police for support.

-Does Someone Know Where You Are, What You Do, or Stalk You Using Location/GPS Tracking, Monitoring, Spyware/Keystroke Logger Apps, or Hidden Cameras?
+Does Someone: Know Where You Are, What You Do, or Stalk You Using Location/GPS Tracking Apps, or Hidden Cameras?

 - Does anyone use your phone to watch you or know where you go?

-- If your client suspects that her location is being monitored or if she is being stalked, her devices, home, car, belongings, or her children’s devices or belongings may be compromised.
+- Their devices, home, car, belongings, or their children’s devices or belongings may be compromised.

 Suggested Tech Safety Strategies: